 In an attempt to find an alternative energy bio-diesel source, Maple River Farms came across Xanthoceras Sorbifolium, a northern, cold hardy, oil tree.
 In 2012 we began establishing our orchard with the hope of integrating this crop into out alternative energy endeavors.
+At this time we have seeds/nuts and tree seedlings for sale and tea coming soon.

 During years of growth and working with this tree we discovered that it offers a multitude of cooking and medicinal possibilities.
 The seeds of Xanthoceras Sorbifolium are rich in unsaturated fatty acids and are used to prepare cooking oil.
 The leaves can also be used as tea (its protein content is higher than that of black tea), and the caffeine is similar to that of flower tea.
 Xanthoceras Sorbifolium can also be used in cosmetics and to make biodiesel.
 Other properties of this plant include cold tolerance, soil resistance, and high seed oil content.